girip11/code-repl/Bash/BashGuide/chapter_5.md

 ```

 ## Read only variables
-Once set, the variable cannot be unset.
+**Once set, the variable cannot be unset**.
 Variable lifetime is till end of the shell process.
 ```Bash
 declare -r msg="Hello world"
 echo $msg